These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 They don’t want to commit to the bearded lady out of fear of what others will think.

-Even though there’s been a wonderful shift in how people (specifically the younger generation) are thinking about this industry, we still have a long way to go.
+Even though there’s been a wonderful shift in how people (specifically the younger generation) are thinking about this industry.
+Even though we still have a long way to go, it is positioned for exception growth in the next few decades.

-It aint all sunshine and rainbows, but neither is a traditional business.
+It aint all sunshine and rainbows, but neither is traditional business.

 If you think you have the discipline and fortitude to succeed, it’s one of the most challenging industries I know of… but also one of the most rewarding (both personally and financially).